locallyoptimistic/LocallyOptimistic/content/post/stats_at_work.md

 draft: true
 ---

-The following dialogue is taking place between Diane the Data Scientist and Marty the Marketing Analyst.
+A hypothetical tech company just completed an A/B test of two experiences, A (the test) and B (the control).
+The test was set up properly and executed successfully.
+The following dialogue is taking place between Diane the Data Scientist and Marty the Marketing Analyst at the conclusion of the test.

 Diane: The results are in...the test version, A, is the winner!
 Marty: That's great - we all had a hunch that A would be better than B, but glad we tested it to be 100% sure.